maelou363/house_wars/README.md

 ## Languages, Frameworks, Editors & Version Control:

-* HTML/CSS ~ core languages used to build this site.
+* HTML/CSS/Javascript ~ core languages used to build this site.
 * Bootstrap Framework ~ Pure CSS Component Frontend framework for layout and overall fronend architecture.
+* JQuery
 * VSCode/Gitpod ~ preferred used editors/IDEs to develop the project.
 * Git ~ installed on local machines or default built into Gitpod.
 * Github ~ used to host the repository and version control the site, aswell as used for deployment of the project.

 ## Tools Used:

-* [W3C Markup Validation Service](https://validator.w3.org/) - Used to check the validity and efficiency of the code base.
+* [W3C Markup Validation Service](https://validator.w3.org/) - Used to check the validity and efficiency of the HTML and CSS code base.
+* [JSHint](https://jshint.com/) - Used to check validity of javascript code
 * [Font Awesome](https://fontawesome.com/) - For iconography not custom to the site.
 * Balsamiq - Used to create the wireframes.
 * [TinyPNG](tinypng.com) - Used to compress images used throughout the site without affecting image integrity/quality.